'Two-dose summer': Manitoba predicting COVID-19 vaccine campaign will finish in July, all adults now eligible to book an appointment

 Speaking during a news conference on Wednesday, Johanu Botha, co-lead of Manitoba’s Vaccine Task Force, said the province is expecting to have administered both doses of COVID-19 vaccines to all Manitoba during the summer.

 “It’ll be a two-dose summer in Manitoba,” he said.
-“We will get through out second-dose campaign by the middle of July.”
+“We will get through our second-dose campaign by the middle of July.”

 On Wednesday, the Manitoba government lowered the COVID-19 vaccine eligibility to all residents 18 years of age and older.